-It may sound strange at first, but here at the Spinal Injuries Association, we don’t care for people.
+It may sound strange at first, but here at Spinal Injuries Australia, we don’t care for people.

 We support and empower them.

 Our members and clients are living their lives to the fullest, just differently than they used to.
 They have husbands and wives and families.
 They have exciting jobs and careers, play sports, travel overseas and contribute to their local communities in all sorts of ways.